About

 Admission

-Admission to the CDT will be made on a project-by-project basis.
+Admission to the CDT are made on a project-by-project basis.

 Applicants must apply through the official university’s website, create an account and select the PhD Artificial Intelligence CDT program.